Donald Trump Says People Not Raking Their Leaves Are Bigger Factor In California Wildfires Than Global Warming

 — Gamora???????? #VoteOutHate ???????? (@exoticgamora) November 16, 2018

-While experts did agree that forest management played a role in the growth and spreading of forest fires, they have also cited a number of other factors including the effects of global warming.
+While experts did agree that forest management played a role in the growth and spreading of forest fires, they have also cited a number of other factors, including the effects of global warming.
 A report from Voice of America also noted that the current fires did not start in forests, but instead on privately owned land in Los Angeles suburbs and the foothills of the Sierra Nevada mountains.

 A recent report from the state of California also disagrees with Donald Trump, noting that greenhouse gas emissions have greatly contributed to the rise in wildfires and that the average area affected by these fires could increase by 77 percent if global temperatures continue to rise at the same rate.